Keeping Children Safe Online

 Children at Dane Bank Primary School use the Internet on a regular basis as part of their learning.
 In school, we have regular ‘e-safety’ activities to remind children of the importance of keeping themselves safe online.

 At home, sometimes children can be given unsupervised access to the Internet.
 It is important that you have appropriate parental controls set, which you can do through your internet service provider (ISP).
-Click the link below to watch a video about how to do this with the main ISPs.

 Here are some tips and useful links to help you to keep your children safe online:

 - Explore e-safety sites – There are lots of links to useful e-safety sites for children.
 They are great fun to explore, so why not browse through them with your children?

 - Social Media Sites – Many of these sites have a minimum age limit of 13, so our pupils should NOT be using them.

 - Keep your computer in a shared area – Talk to your child about what they are doing online and, if possible, set up your computer in a shared area at home so that you can all share in the wonderful sites that are available online.